Documentation Index

 2. Generate an Access Token

 Copy the configuration snippet and add it to your MCP client’s configuration file.
-The configuration looks like this:
+The configuration looks like this:<YOUR_DOMAIN> with your Bag of words instance URL and <YOUR_API_KEY> with your actual access token.

 Client Configuration